 • Larry James, Treatment Services: Klahre House, Foster Care, Independent Living Program, Oregon Trail Transitional Living, & Community Attention Home

-• Karen Enns, New Parent Services of Hood River County and Families First of Wasco County
+• Charles Hill, Families First of Wasco County and New Parent Services of Hood River County

 • Kristin Reese, Big Brothers Big Sisters of the Columbia Gorge

-• Jody O’Connor, Nuestra Comunidad Sana and Youth & Family Services
+• Elizur Bello, Nuestra Comunidad Sana and Youth & Family Services

 We are certainly proud of how this agency has served the people in our communities over the past four decades and look forward to many more years of providing assistance and leadership.